 If you’re running Liferay Portal as a clustered environment and you want to use remote staging, you must configure it properly for a seamless experience.
 In this tutorial, you’ll learn how to set...Read More

-A Content Delivery Network (CDN) is an interconnected system of servers deployed in multiple data centers that use geographical proximity as a criteria to deliver content across the Internet.
-For...Read More
+A Content Delivery Network (CDN) is an network of servers deployed in multiple data centers that contain your static content.
+When users hit your site, that static content is loaded from a server...Read More